Philippine Women's University

-The Philippine Women's University (PWU) is a tertiary education school which has its main campus in Manila, Philippines.
-An institution exclusive for girls from its inception until the 1970s, the PWU admits both women and men as its students.
+Philippine Women's University (PWU) is a coeducational tertiary education school which has its main campus in Manila, Philippines.
+An institution exclusive for girls from its inception until the 1970s, the PWU now admits both women and men as its students.

 PWU's basic education department is called the Jose Abad Santos Memorial School (PWU JASMS) and has two campuses in Manila and Quezon City.

 History

 Early years

 In 1919 during the American colonial era, the Philippine Women's University was established as the Philippine Women's College (PWC) by a group of Filipino women consisting of Clara Aragon, Concepcion Aragon, Francisca Tirona Benitez, Paz Marquez Benitez, Carolina Ocampo Palma, Mercedes Rivera and Socorro Marquez Zaballero with the assistance of Filipino lawyer José Abad Santos, who drafted the university's constitution and by-laws.
 It had an initial enrollment of 190 students.

 The American colonial government granted the Philippine Women's College university status in 1932, and was renamed as the Philippine Women's University.
 It was the first university for women in Asia founded by Asians.
 From 1928 up to the outbreak of the World War II, Philippine Women's University introduced the following programs: Home Economics, Music and Fine Arts, Social Work, Nutrition, Pharmacy and Business.
 In 1938, a course in Social Civic training was incorporated into the curriculum.
 The academic programs were based on the founders' objectives to train Filipinas in civic responsibility.

 Established families from all over the Philippines who could afford higher education sent their daughters to PWU.
 Most institutions offering higher education at that time were exclusively for young men, like PWU's neighbor, De La Salle College.
 Schools for women offering higher education were operated by secular or religious sisters of the Roman Catholic Church, including PWU's neighbors, Santa Isabel College, Assumption College, St. Paul College, Manila and St. Scholastica's College.
 There was also the Centro Escolar de Senoritas College which predated PWU by some 12 years, having been founded in 1907.
 The PWU had a more 'Americanized' curriculum than the former institution.